Instructions for Exegesis Paper

 Length and Format

 Your paper should be 5-7 double spaced pages.
 It must also have a cover sheet with your name and title.
 Be sure to identify clearly which passages you have analyzed, either in the title or in a parenthesis on the cover sheet.
-Your paper should have a clearly articulated thesis and a conclusion.
+Each section should be clearly defined.
 See the Ten Commandments for Essay Writing.
+It will be most efficient to use a sectioned format rather than an essay, divided by topic such as "Source", "Genre or Form", "Context".
+Conclusions and hypotheses can be formulated at the end of each section or at the end of the paper in a section title "Hypotheses".
+You must have citations and Works Cited page in correct form.

 Note: for all writing in this course, avoid the use of the first person plural pronouns "we" and